Skip to content

 How can I tell if someone is using my WhatsApp account?

-How do I log out someone else from my WhatsApp account?
+How do I remove someone else from my WhatsApp account?

-Can someone use my WhatsApp on another phone?
+Can someone use my WhatsApp on another phone without me knowing?

-What should I do if my WhatsApp is hacked?
+What should I do immediately if my WhatsApp is hacked?

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email